List of Marvel Comics characters: S: Sobunar of the Depths

 Sobunar of the Depths is a character appearing in American comic books published by Marvel Comics.
 He was created by Gerry Duggan and Pepe Larraz, and first appeared in Planet-Size X-Men #1 (August 2021).

 Sobunar is an Omega-level mutant from Arakko with an axolotl-like appearance and an aquatic ecosystem within his body.
 He serves on the Great Ring of Arakko and helps terraform Mars into a suitable location for Arakko.
-During the Eternals' assault on Arakko, Sobunar uses sea monsters from his blood to distract Isca the Unbeaten, a fellow Arakkii mutant whose powers had compelled her to side with the Eternals.
 When Genesis returns to Arakko and incites a civil war, Sobunar sides with her, seemingly influenced by the Annihilation Staff.
-He serves as her second-in-command, securing Genesis' forces an advantage with his control of the oceans.
 After Genesis' defeat, Sobunar resigns from the Great Ring, travels to Earth, and joins the Morlocks.

 Solem

 Solem is a character appearing in American comic books published by Marvel Comics.
 He is a mutant from Arakko with adamantium skin, created by Jonathan Hickman, Benjamin Percy, and Pepe Larraz and first appearing in Wolverine (vol. 7) #6 (December 2020).

 As a child, Solem's village was raided and destroyed by the mutant pirate Sevyr Blackmore, who abducted Solem to sell him.
 Impressed by the child's constant escape attempts, Blackmore decided to train the young mutant.
 Solem eventually escaped successfully, cutting off Blackmore's nose and stealing his ship in the process.

 Solem was imprisoned for 100 years for killing the mutant Bracken, the lover of War, in a duel.
 When he was chosen to fight for Arakko in the X of Swords tournament, it was War and her sister Pestilence who freed him, much to the former's fury.
 Solem traveled to Hell to obtain his sword, meeting Wolverine there.
 The two were forced to cooperate to receive their swords from the demon blacksmith Muramasa, ending with Wolverine owing Solem a favor for his assistance.

 Solem's first challenge in the tournament was against his teammate War in a contest of who could cut off a limb from their opponent first.
 Solem called in his favor and asked Wolverine to take his place, telling War that Wolverine had killed her son Summoner in a previous challenge to enrage her before departing.
-After the battle at the end of the tournament, Solem snuck through the portal to Krakoa and escaped to Earth.
+After the battle at the end of the tournament, Solem escapes to Earth.

-On Earth, Solem became a mercenary, had several encounters with Wolverine, and was hired by Sunspot to fight Gideon during the X-Corps' war against the Externals.
-He later gave his Muramasa sword to the mercenary Death Grip in order for the latter to kill Deadpool.